aro-network/aro-docs/docs/technologies/network.md

 ### Edge Node

 **Edge Node** is the fundamental unit of the network.
-They are typically clients from home devices such as “ARO Boxes”, laptops, mobile phones, NAS, etc..
+They are typically clients from home devices such as ARO Pods, ARO Links, laptops, NAS, etc..

 Edge Nodes run in segmented regions based on their geo-locations and provide resources to end users close to them in distance.